 Up to 131 million Americans were prescribed Vicodin in 2011, often unnecessarily.

 Norco is most often prescribed in two strengths: either 7.5 mg or 10 mg of hydrocodone combined with 325 mg of acetaminophen.

 Prior to the FDA requiring lower levels of acetaminophen in hydrocodone medications, Norco had the least amount of acetaminophen in it.
 Some addicts chose Norco in an effort to avoid the increased risks of consuming too much acetaminophen.
-Currently, it has the highest amount of acetaminophen allowed.
+Currently, it has the highest amount of acetaminophen allowed of any hydrocodone variant.